-The exquisite displays include tree-lined avenues, seasonal plants and expansive lawns where you can have a picnic.
-And, you can see ponds, bridges, a sunken garden, and floral clock.
+The exquisite displays include tree-lined avenues, seasonal plants, and expansive lawns where you can have a picnic.
+And, you can see ponds, bridges, a sunken garden, and a floral clock.

-I met up with a family history group to visit Ballarat Botanical Gardens and afterwards we went for lunch next to Lake Wendouree.
+I met up with a family history group to visit Ballarat Botanical Gardens and afterward, we went for lunch next to Lake Wendouree.